collective/lineage.index/README.txt

 The childsite's id can be used to search for content located in this childsite.

-When listing items on the main portal you can use the metadata-column `childsite` to indicate which childsites the content has been aggregated from.
+When listing items on the main portal, you can use the metadata-column `childsite` to indicate which childsites the content has been aggregated from.